The Texas

 Each section of this page addresses a specific topic; see the list of topics below.
 Whenever applicable, I usually first quote the relevant statute from the Texas Transportation Code, in which you'll find the state's traffic laws.
 Those references are in a gray box and include the section number (e.g. §545.066.)
 In some cases, I omit sections of the statute not directly relevant to the topic at hand; I mark those omitted sections with "[...]".

-I then follow the statute with an more in-depth explanation in layman's terms, and I include illustrations or examples where helpful.
+I then follow the statute with a more in-depth explanation in layman's terms, and include illustrations or examples where helpful.
 Occasionally, I'll include a discussion on a related subject.

 If you want to look up the the laws yourself, you can do so at http://www.statutes.legis.state.tx.us/?link=TN.
-Almost everything pertaining to traffic laws is in Sections 544 and 545.
+Almost everything pertaining to traffic laws is in Chapters 544 and 545.

 The Texas Department of Public Safety's Texas Driver Handbook is at http://www.dps.texas.gov/internetforms/Forms/DL-7.pdf.